Article

 Astraea screenshot

 • Evaluate.
 After the design is implemented and released, the UX designer evaluates its performance.
 They collect user feedback, analyze user metrics, and assess the design's impact on key performance indicators.
-This evaluation helps validate design decisions, identify areas for improvement, and informs future iterations or updates.
+This evaluation helps validate design decisions, identify areas for improvement, and inform future iterations or updates.

-So, what UX specialist do you need to hire?
+What UX specialist do you need to hire?

 One of the great things about having a UX designer with a technical background is that they can provide insights during the design phase that take into account feasibility and technical constraints.
 Their technical know-how allows them to make informed decisions early on, ensuring that the designs are practical and align with what can be realistically implemented.
 This proactive approach saves time and effort by avoiding major design modifications later in the development process.